-SA Objectives Decision-Making Criteria SA Score Justification ecological network and seek to minimise the fragmentation of nature corridors and networks?
-Will it reduce indirect impacts on designated sites?
-13 To protect and conserve soil Will it result in the protection/retention of the Best and Most Versatile agricultural land (Grades 1-3a)?
-Will it minimise and seek to reclaim derelict and contaminated land?
-0 The policy only influences the type of development on the site, not the principle of development on the site, therefore the impacts on this objective are identified as neutral.
+Table A.16 Appraisal matrix for Policy SB3 Stafford and Stone Protected Employment Areas SA Objectives Decision-Making Criteria SA Score Justification soil protection/retention of the Best and Most Versatile agricultural land (Grades 1-3a)?
+Will it minimise and seek to reclaim derelict and contaminated land? areas have already been developed for current employment use, an additional amount of greenfield land has been identified within these boundaries (particularly in the employment areas in the southern part of Stone by Stafford Road and in the eastern part of Stafford by Weston Road).
+As such this policy would not promote the re-use of brownfield land and could result in the loss of greenfield land of varying agricultural quality (most of the land with the sites identified previously is Grade 3 Agricultural Land but some is Grade 2 Agricultural Land).
+Therefore a minor negative effect is likely, as the highest grade of agricultural land would not be affected.
 14 To protect and enhance water quality of the Borough's rivers whilst maximising their carrying capacity through achieving sustainable water resource management Will it improve the quality of controlled waters?
 Will it increase the quality and quantity of the water environment?
 Will it reduce direct or indirect pollution of the water environment?
 Is there adequate foul drainage infrastructure?
 Will it protect floodplain capacity?
 Is there clear opportunity for future maintenance of Sustainable Drainage Systems?
-0 The policy only influences the type of development on the site, not the principle of development on the site.
+0 The policy safeguards land for employment use in the Borough.
+Most of the areas have already been developed for this identified use and as such the continued use of these areas for employment purposes is not expected to have an effect on water quality at each location.
 The policies in the adopted Stafford Borough Local Plan include provision for management of the water environment.
-Therefore the impacts on this objective are identified as neutral.
-15 To protect, enhance and, where necessary, restore designated landscape areas and town character, scenic beauty, local distinctiveness, historic Will it protect and enhance sites features and areas of historical, archaeological and cultural value in both urban and rural areas?
-Will it improve the quality and character of landscapes and 0 The policy only influences the type of development on the site, not the principle of development on the site.
-The adopted Stafford Borough Local Plan includes policy N1 Design which makes provision for the protection of local context including heritage assets, historic views and sight lines, and preserving and enhancing the character of the area.
+This includes Policy N2 which addresses the implications of climate change in the Borough through measures including sustainable drainage.
+15 To protect, enhance and, where necessary, restore designated landscape areas and town character, scenic beauty, local distinctiveness, historic and cultural character Will it protect and enhance sites features and areas of historical, archaeological and cultural value in both urban and rural areas?
+Will it improve the quality and character of landscapes and townscapes?
+0 The policy highlights areas protected for employment use within Stone and Stafford.
+Most of the areas have already been developed for this identified use and as such the continued use of these areas for employment purposes is not expected to have an effect on the local landscape or the quality of the built environment.
+The impact of future development within the Borough is likely to be most affected by the design of any proposals submitted which will not be guided by this policy.
+The adopted Stafford Borough Local Plan includes policy N1 Design which makes provision for the protection of local context including